 About United States Mint

-The Mint operates six facilities across the US, located in Washington, DC; Philadelphia; West Point, New York; Fort Knox, Kentucky; Denver; and San Francisco.
+The Mint operates six facilities across the US, located in Washington, DC (corporate headquarters); Philadelphia; West Point, New York; Fort Knox, Kentucky; Denver; and San Francisco.
 Its manufacturing facilities in Philadelphia and Denver produce coins of all denominations for circulation.
 Both facilities also produce dies for striking coins.